WanqingYang/Test/README.md

 # Assumption:
-1. every event time is accurate at least to hours
+1. every event time is accurate at least to hours.
-2. every order, customer id and order id are complete, without missing
+2. every order, customer id and order id are complete, without missing.

 # Documents:
 ## input
-The inputUnordered.txt file in input repository, includes 12 different customer.
+The inputUnordered.txt file in input repository, includes 12 different customers.

 The input1user.txt file in sample_input repository, include 1 customer.